-Both ESOL and ED students are well able to learn and succeed in school.
-Their abilities and learning are certainly not determined or limited by these characteristics.
-There are a number of schools in Georgia that have effectively demonstrated such academic success with student populations including high percentages of students with both characteristics.
+Economically disadvantaged students are well able to learn and succeed in school.
+Their abilities and learning are certainly not determined or limited by this characteristic.
+There are a number of schools in Georgia that have effectively demonstrated such academic success with student populations including high percentages of students who are economically disadvantaged.

-However, there are many more Georgia schools, particularly those with high percentages of ED-weighted students in their populations, where additional support and resources are needed to provide expanded instructional time and opportunities for these students to increase academic progress and improve academic performance.
+However, there are many more Georgia schools, with high percentages of ED-weighted students in their populations, where additional support and resources are needed to provide expanded instructional time and opportunities for these students to increase academic progress and improve academic performance.
 The fact is that ED students enter kindergarten far behind their peers in language and vocabulary development, and we know that ED students often lag in the development of background knowledge for learning.
 Access to additional instructional time is a critical element in remedying the language gap, building background knowledge, and securing academic success for these students at any grade level.
 While additional funding absolutely does not guarantee increased learning, the proposed funding weights will provide such schools with every opportunity, and the flexibility, to develop and implement ever more effective instructional models and strategies for student success.